Current PhD Candidates & Students

 - Lived and performed research in Chiang Mai, Thailand in Summer 2023 in partnership with Chiang Mai University and California State University, Fullerton.

-Her research interests primarily focus on the interaction between sociocultural and social ecological factors in health behaviors among ethnic minority and immigrant populations around the globe.
+Morales research interests primarily focus on the interaction between sociocultural and social ecological factors in health behaviors among ethnic minority and immigrant populations around the globe.
 Celina looks forward to contributing to the fields of epidemiology and demography, and hopes her research findings will contribute to the development of culturally competent interventions and policies which are urgently needed.
 She is currently working on projects focusing on violence, socio-cultural stressors, and chronic health conditions.

 - Climate Justice Initiative Fellowship